antfu/eslint-config/README.md

 I built a visual tool to help you view what rules are enabled in your project and apply them to what files, [@eslint/config-inspector](https://github.com/eslint/config-inspector)

-Go to your project root that contains `eslint.config.js` and run:
+Go to your project root that contains `eslint.config.ts` and run:

 ```bash
 npx @eslint/config-inspector